bluenell99/3d-chess-game/README.md

 - All the source files for this game can be found under `Assets/_Project`
 - Runtime code can be found under `Assets/_Project/Scripts/Runtime`
+- Editor only code can be found under `Assets/Project/Scripts/Editor`
 - Unit Tests can be found under `Assets/_Project/Scripts/Tests`